Istanbul Itinerary: Best places to visit in the city the straddles East and West

 I had fun haggling with a shopkeeper, a much better negotiator than I, to purchase a small hand-crafted bag with leather trimmings.

 There is also the Spice Bazaar if you want to buy Turkish delights, dried fruits, nuts and all sorts of spices.
-This city is a haven for buying a variety of Istanbul souvenirs.
+This city is a haven for buying a variety of Turkish souvenirs.

 Take a walking food tour